 This course is a basic introduction to theatre arts.
 Topics include theatre history, script structure, theatre terminology, stage movement, and character development.
-Performance work consists of improvisational skits, memorized duet scenes, and prepared monologues.
+Performance work consists of exploring acting methods, audition techniques, and memorized scene work.
 Attendance at two home campus theatre performances (evening or weekend) per semester is required.

 To learn and apply basic theatre terminology and other theatre fundamentals

 To explore characterization through basic improvisation skills and games

 To explore techniques of physicalization as an extension of characterization

 To explore, in depth, two of the following acting methods as extensions of Stanislavski’s teachings: Meisner, Chekhov, Hagen, Practical Aesthetics, and/or Viewpoints